acqio/rules_databricks/docs/dbk_libraries.md

 ## Usage

-The `databricks_libraries` rules expose a collection of actions.
+The `dbk_libraries.md` rules expose a collection of actions.
 We will follow the `:lib` target from the example above.

 ### Status